 Improving outcomes, and engagement on the shop floor

 Remember that lean manufacturing is a human-centric cultural framework.
 Incorporating Industry 4.0 tools can empower your people to drive previously unrealized efficiency and creativity on the shop floor by giving them real-time data and visibility into the machines, processes, and people involved in the production.

-Tulip, the manufacturing app platform, offers a no-code application builder, legacy machine and system connectors, and a growing connected device library.
+Tulip's Frontline Operations Platform offers a no-code application builder, legacy machine and system connectors, and a growing connected device library.
 Tulip combines the spirit of lean manufacturing – bottom-up, accessible tools, and methods, with the best of Industry 4.0 – cyber-physical systems, machine, and device communication, and cloud computing.
 Learn more about incorporating Tulip on your shop floor here.